The Migration, Borders and Policy Observatory

 The 2017 publication, Exploited and Illegal: Unlawful migrant workers in Australia – is associated with this project, and seeks to draw attention primarily to the issue of unlawful migrant work in Australia; to debunk some key myths around this population; and to raise a challenge to policy makers and legislators to look towards a future that will enable impact labour reform to be achieved – reform that will reduce the levels of exploitation and modern slavery occurring within Australia.

 The Australian Border Deaths Database maintains a record of all known deaths associated with Australia’s borders since 1 January 2000.
 Currently the database contains summary details of 2,031 deaths.

 The database was established by Professor Sharon Pickering and Associate Professor Leanne Weber as part of BOb’s Deaths at the Global Frontier project, which culminated in 2011 in the publication of the book Globalization and Borders: Death at the Global Frontier.

-An explanation of the scope and limitations of the data is available here.
+See the explanation of the scope and limitations of the data.

 SBS has developed a visual representation of the Australian Border Deaths Database data, which you can access on their website.
 The infographic only contains data up to the beginning of 2015.

 The database can also be made available as a Microsoft Excel spreadsheet upon request.
 Contact us at firstname.lastname@example.org to obtain the latest version.